pubkey/rxdb/docs-src/tutorials/typescript.md

 RxDB directly comes with its typings and you do not have to install anything else, however the latest version of RxDB (v9+) requires that you are using Typescript v3.8 or higher.
 Our way to go is

-- First define how the documents look like
+- First define what the documents look like
-- Then define how the collections look like
+- Then define what the collections look like
-- Then define how the database looks like
+- Then define what the database looks like

 ## Declare the types